hcls-kimlab/NPR_Project/README.md

 and TFs are 565.
 Approximately 450 million gene expression records were stored.
 The pre-built MySQL database contains about 21G of data, allowing for checking gene expression across the entire Drosophila, not limited to tissues, using SQL queries.
-The missing genetic information could also be constructed from the gene table data obtained from the file gene_rpkm_matrix_fb_2021_06.tsv, which was downloaded from FlyBase(https://flybase.org/).

 ## Preparing Network Data